virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

     `hideFooter`, `hideMyWorkspace`, `hideMyWorkspace`, `hideLegend`, `hideSettings`, `overviewMapActiveOnStartup`
 - Changed interface of `VcsTable.vue`.
 You can provide `keyHeader` and `valueHeader` props instead of a `headers` array.
 - Changed featureInfo classes `IframeFeatureInfoView`, `MarkdownFeatureInfoView` and `MarkdownBalloonFeatureInfoView` to all support same markdown template syntax and style expressions for attribute replacement.
+- panelManager now has a `positionChanged` event, which is raised whenever a panel position changes

 # Extended Theming